benhami1ton/SE-Pictogram-Maintenance/docs/index.md

 [Return to top](#top)

-4.4 Import the EPS outlines to their corresponding glyph
+<a name="importoutlines"></a>4.4 Import the EPS outlines to their corresponding glyph
 -----------------------
 With all the glyphs in your Glyphs App file now containing the correct unicode and name values, we can import the EPS outlines of the pictograms.